Road to employment during the K to 12 transition

 The K to 12 DOLE AMP helped her family financially and assisted her in her search for another employment.

-“The financial assistance has been really helpful for me and my needs in times that I lose my job and since our benefits from the school is not that huge.
+“The financial assistance has been really helpful for me and my needs since I lost my job and since our benefits from the school is not that huge.
 So the amount I got from the DOLE AMP is very helpful,” she added.

 After six months of availment, she has now successfully attained a wage employment.

 Ms. Maria Angelica Sancio of Region 4-A, former permanent full-time guidance counselor of Asian Institute of Computer Studies-Rizal, was also displaced since the institution stopped operating due to the implementation of K to 12.
-With the assistance provided by the K to 12 DOLE AMP through financial support, employment facilitation, and training and livelihood, her search for new employment was fast-tracked.
+With the assistance provided by the K to 12 DOLE AMP through financial support and employment facilitation, her search for new employment was fast-tracked.
 After availing the program for three months, she has now attained full-time employment.

-“With the transition of K to 12 Program, right after when I lose my job, it has greatly affected my basic needs.
-Since I am the eldest of my family, I felt the necessity to definitely have a job for them,” she said.
+“With the transition of K to 12 Program, I lost my job and it has greatly affected my basic needs.
+Since I am the eldest in my family, I felt the necessity to definitely have a job for them,” she said.

 Through the K to 12 DOLE AMP, she was aided financially in her search for new employment.
-After a month of availment, she was able to attain a new wage employment and received incentives for the remaining five months of the program.
+After a month of availment, she was able to attain new wage employment and received half of the remaining amount of her financial support as incentive.

-“After I received the first tranche of financial support, I was able to find a new job and I also received the incentive from the remaining months of availment,” she added.
+“After I received the first tranche of financial support, I was able to find a new job and I also received the incentive from my remaining months of availment,” she added.

-Another beneficiary is Ms. Sara Jane Llorito of Region 6, former non-teaching personnel of John B. Lacson Maritime University.
-The institution displaced her as it experienced tremendous financial losses due to lack of enrollees.
-The management decided to reduce their employees through a retrenchment program.
+Another beneficiary is Ms. Sara Jane Llorito of Region 6, a former non-teaching personnel of John B. Lacson Maritime University.
+The institution displaced her as it experienced financial losses due to lack of enrollees.
+Hence, the management decided to reduce their employees through a retrenchment program.
 In her transition, the K to 12 DOLE AMP aided her with financial support for a period of six months, which assisted her in setting up a sari-sari store.

-“While I’m still adjusting and looking for another job, I used the financial assistance to set up a sari sari store,” she added.
+“While I’m still adjusting and looking for another job, I used the financial assistance to set up a sari-sari store,” she stated.